 There was no agonizing on it.

-Kim Jong-un should be aware as well as he did it at a dinner when he had uh President Xi sending a signal about the islands that uh President Xi is building an arming out there in violation of international law.
+Kim Jong-un should beware, as well as he did it at a dinner when he had President Xi sending a signal about the islands that President Xi is building and arming out there in violation of international law.

 And the message to me is that there's a new sheriff in town, and the new sheriff is not going to sit back and watch innocent men, women, and children get gassed without reacting or without there being consequences.

-And and and as General McIntyre just pointed out, the message goes beyond Damascus.
+And as General McInerney just pointed out, the message goes beyond Damascus.

-And what what we've been ha seeing happen is that there's been what I call the troika of terror among Moscow, Tehran, and Damascus.
+And what we've been seeing happen is that there's been what I call the troika of terror among Moscow, Tehran, and Damascus.

-And as of last night, that is very close to coming unraveled, because even at Poinyang, they have no friends other than little dictatorships.
+And as of last night, that is very close to coming unraveled because even at Poign, they have no friends other than little dictatorships.

 Putin is in a very bad spot.

-Now I know he sent uh one of his battle group uh ships out of the Black Sea into the Mediterranean, but they would be nuts to go after a U.S. vessel at this point.
+Now, I know he sent one of his battle group ships out of the Black Sea into the Mediterranean, but they would be nuts to go after a U.S. vessel at this point.

-And I and by the way, Russia was was not exactly fully supportive either.
+And by the way, Russia was not exactly fully supportive either.

 You know, they even said earlier this week their support for Syria.

-Now they've been the biggest booster and protector of of this this murdering dictator thug Assad, but they said it's not without conditions.
+Now, they've been the biggest booster and protector of this murdering dictator thug Assad, but they said it's not without conditions.

-I look at I don't believe anything I hear coming out of Putin or any of his spokesman.
+Look at, I don't believe anything I hear coming out of Putin, and he was spokesman.

-And and the idea of him being able to be supportive of Poin Yang in the mid in the the business that's been going on between Poin Yang and Tehran on the development of ICBMs and nuclear weapons, just got a wake-up call.
+And the idea of him being able to be supportive of Pynyang in the business that's been going on between Pyongyang and Tehran on the development of ICBMs and nuclear weapons just got a wake-up call.

-There has been a wake-up call delivered to anybody who wants to use those kinds of mass destru weapons of mass destruction anywhere in the world.
+There has been a wake-up call delivered to anybody who wants to use those kinds of weapons of mass destruction anywhere in the world.

-And so if you're sitting in Poin Yang right now, you're thinking, hmm, maybe we better rethink this little, you know, joint venture we've got going on with the Ayatollahs.
+And so if you're sitting in Poign right now, you're thinking, hmm, maybe we better rethink this little joint venture we've got going on with the Ayatollahs.

 And this has salutary benefits that go well beyond getting rid of Assad.

-Best of all, think about what happened in the last ten days.
+Best of all, think about what happened in the last 10 days.

-The President of the United States has met with, in most cases, very privately, except for a few moments of the press, King Abdullah from Jordan, Alice uh Al Sisi from President of Egypt, and he's talked to our allies in the area to include Israel.
+The President of the United States has met with, in most cases, very privately except for a few moments of the press, King Abdullah from Jordan, Al-Sisi from President of Egypt, and he's talked to our allies in the area to include Israel.

-Now, I I can see a scenario developing here.
+Now, I can see a scenario developing here.

-When Raqqa falls and it will, when Mosul is liberated, and it will be eventually at horrendous cost, by the way, at the end of the day, somebody is gonna have to maintain some kind of peace in Syria.
+When Raqqa falls, and it will, when Mosul is liberated, and it will be eventually at horrendous cost, by the way, at the end of the day, somebody is going to have to maintain some kind of peace in Syria.

 This is a remarkable opportunity because the two men that met with President Trump from that part of the world are capable with U.S. support to be able to be the peacemakers and peacekeepers inside Syria.